 On February 16, 2012, Mayor Emanuel appointed José A. Santiago as the Fire Commissioner of the Chicago Fire Department.
 As Fire Commissioner, Santiago manages nearly 5,000 sworn members and an annual budget of over 560 million dollars.
-He has made the Chicago Fire Department a leader in the fire service by implementing several best practices, including sweeping changes to the incident command policies.
-These and other safety reforms established the Chicago Fire Department as an innovator in high-rise life safety.Santiago joined the Chicago Fire Department in 1979.
+He has made the Chicago Fire Department a leader in the fire service by implementing several best practices, including sweeping changes to the incident command policies with the use of innovative technology.
+These and other safety reforms established the Chicago Fire Department as an innovator in high-rise life safety.

-He holds a Bachelor of Science Degree from Southern Illinois University.
+Having joined the Chicago Fire Department in 1979, he holds a Bachelor of Science Degree from Southern Illinois University.